emitex1/netherland-explorer/docs/index.md

 This is a test project to provide a search algorithm on the Netherland cities, it uses a HashMap to improve the search speed.
 Also it uses the virtualization technique to improve the performance.

-You can see a live demo in the [Vercel](https://netherland-explorer.vercel.app/).
+You can see
+* a live demo in the [Vercel](https://netherland-explorer.vercel.app/).
+* technical documents in the [Wiki](https://github.com/Em-IT/netherland-explorer/wiki)

 ![](https://netherland-explorer.vercel.app/static/media/logo.64304619.png)